 mushrooms grow on your rural property?
 Consider hosting a foray and making new friends.
 We respect

 private property rights!
 Leading a foray can give one night terrors, but through leading a few forays, one can learn lots of new edibles from others.
 All one has to do is be friendly and welcoming as a foray leader.

-This upcoming season we are looking for suggestions for Covid-19 friendly camping and
+Each foray season we greatly appreciate suggestions for camping and

-there is no guarantee.
-If you have suggestions for foray locations or camping trips feel free
+foray locations.
+If you have suggestions for foray locations or camping trips, feel free

 to contact us at firstname.lastname@example.org or thorough the AMS